tomuli423/C---program-syntax-recognizer/README.md

-# C-- program syntax recognizer and semantic checker
+# C-- program syntax recognizer
  A project assignment of Compiler Technology of Programming Languages course in NTU.
 C-- (pronounced C minus minus) is a C-like programming language.
 More datailed specification of [C--](https://drive.google.com/file/d/1mqIG6JDIcNYxValdV83zUXzc0i7tExel/view?usp=sharing).

 In this repository, following files can be found: